Azure/batch-shipyard/docs/99-current-limitations.md

 to create compute resources to execute your Batch Shipyard jobs against.

 ### General Limitations and Restrictions
-* Tasks can have a maximum run time of 7 days (including time spent for data movement).
-This is a current fundamental limitation in the Azure Batch service.
+* Tasks can have a maximum lifetime of 180 days (including time spent enqueued in active state and for data movement).
 * For non-`native` container pools, it is recommended to provision an SSH user to aid in client-side assisted task termination and other tasks that may require direct SSH access.